hummingbird-project/postgres-migrations/README.md

 </a>
 </p>

-# Hummingbird Postgres
+# PostgresMigrations

-Hummingbird postgres provides implementations of the job and persist frameworks from Hummingbird and a database migration system all using the `PostgresClient` from PostgresNIO.
+PostgresMigrations provides a database migration system using `PostgresClient` from PostgresNIO.

 ## Local Development setup